Check out last week’s episode review here.

 I went to go make some tea before uploading it and while the water was boiling I thought of something else that really bothered me.
 Because I’m letting it all out, I might as well rag on this as well:

 In episode 4, the decision was made to cut out part of Eren’s greeting to Reiner.
 Eren says “Hey Reiner, it’s been four years” and then tells him “I’m glad you finally got to go home”.

 And it was genuine on Eren’s part.

-So later on in today’s episode when Reiner mentions something about Eren promising years ago to kill him and Bertholdt in the most gruesome ways possible, Eren is just like “oh, did I say that?” and then scratches his face and nonchalantly mentions “forget I said that” because he is embarrassed.
+So later on in today’s episode when Reiner mentions Eren promised years ago to kill him and Bertholdt in the most gruesome ways possible, Eren is just like “oh, did I say that?” and then scratches his face and nonchalantly mentions “forget I said that” because he is embarrassed.

 Eren was embarrassed of his younger, immature self.
 And this interaction shows that: